formermagic/formerbox/docs/cli/train_tokenizer.rst

 Train a new tokenizer on text files
 =======================================================================================================================

-Training a new tokenizer takes 2 steps.
+Training a new tokenizer is a 2 step process.
 First, you train a new fast tokenizer (:class:`~tokenizers.Tokenizer`) using `🤗/tokenizers <https://github.com/huggingface/tokenizers>`__ library.
 Second, you convert the pretrained tokenizer into :class:`~transformers.PreTrainedTokenizerFast` and save the tokenizer files.
 From now on, you can load saved pretrained tokenizers for data processing and model training.
 Our cli provides a `train_tokenizer` subcommand to train a new tokenizer.